 As both the Li River in Guilin of China and Halong Bay in Vietnam are famous for karst scenery, a few customers asked me the same question: "Is it worth doing a Halong Bay cruise after having done a Li River cruise in Guilin?"
-My answer is simply "yes" because they offer totally different experience.
-Hopefully the following will give you a better idea of what are the differences between the two types of cruise.
+My answer is simply "yes" because they offer a totally different experience.
+Hopefully, the following will give you a better idea of what are the differences between the two types of cruises.

 A Li River cruise is more about admiring the picturesque scenery and taking stunning photographs.
-The Li River shows different beauty at each season.
+The Li River shows different beauty in each season.
 The beautiful scenery never disappoints visitors.
-It gives you surprises at each bend, from water buffalo patrolling the fields, peasants working in rice paddies, to school kids and fisherman float by on bamboo rafts.
-You’re close to by the countryside and the nature.
+It gives you surprises at each bend, from water buffalo patrolling the fields, peasants working in rice paddies, to school kids and fishermen floating by on bamboo rafts.
+You’re close to the countryside and nature.
 The only downside is the cruises do not stop and offer no activities.

 Cycling along Li River

 Compared with the Li River cruise, a Halong Bay cruise offers a richer experience.
 Classic wooden vessels offer breathtaking views of unspoiled wilderness and gourmet meals that reflect the flavors of Halong Bay.
 The boats ply the waters slowly and take scenic, circuitous routes.
 On the boats, you can take a cooking class, practice morning Tai Chi, or do a massage.
 Along the way, the ships dock in secluded harbors where you can kayak, go caving, visit fishing villages, go swimming, etc. There are more chances to get close to nature.
 Overall, the Halong Bay cruise is more about leisure and experience.
 Two or three days’ Halong Bay cruises will take away all your worries.